vernemq/docker-vernemq/helm/vernemq/README.md

 `statefulset.updateStrategy` | Statefulset updateStrategy | `RollingUpdate`
 `statefulset.lifecycle` | Statefulset lifecycle hooks | `{}`
-`serviceMonitor.create` | whether to create a ServiceMonitor for Prometheus Operator | `false` `serviceMonitor.labels` | whether to add more labels to ServiceMonitor for Prometheus Operator | `{}` `pdb.enabled` | whether to create a Pod Disruption Budget | `false` `pdb.minAvailable` | PDB (min available) for the cluster | `1`
+`serviceMonitor.create` | whether to create a ServiceMonitor for Prometheus Operator | `false` `serviceMonitor.interval` | the scrape interval for the ServiceMonitor for Prometheus Operator | `30s` `serviceMonitor.labels` | whether to add more labels to ServiceMonitor for Prometheus Operator | `{}` `pdb.enabled` | whether to create a Pod Disruption Budget | `false` `pdb.minAvailable` | PDB (min available) for the cluster | `1`